LancerMar/ProjectDemo/realtimeProjectProfile/ProjectTheme.md

 open string 6 E2 440.0000 / 2 ^ ( 29 / 12 ) = 82.4069 Hz

+Cheapest one
+we only need to buy a microphone, I already have a guitar here,Lol

 ## 2 gesture detection by using IR proximity sensors (近红外传感器)
 ![](IRApproximitySensorApp.PNG)

 we can use a IR proximity marix sensors to detect the direction of moving thing. and set several sets of paramaters to define what kind of gesture it is

+Unknown but I think it will be more fun than first one,or higher score

 ## 3